-This season, Innichen/San Candido will play host to one of our biggest events of the season, when the Audi FIS Ski Cross World Cup Cross Alps Tour comes to a head with back-to-back competitions on December 21 & 22, 2016.
-There, after battling through six competitions in four resorts in 15 days, December's king and queen of ski cross will be crowned under the Dolomites.
+This season, Innichen/San Candido will play host to one of our biggest events of the season, when the second annual Audi FIS Ski Cross Cross Alps Tour comes to a head with back-to-back competitions on December 21 & 22, 2017.
+There, after battling through six competitions in four resorts in 16 days, December's king and queen of ski cross will be crowned under the Dolomites.

 A look back at some of the biggest storylines of the 2016/17 Audi FIS Ski Cross World Cup season.

 Heidi Zacher (GER) and Filip Flisar (SLO) each make it two wins in two days on tough Innichen (ITA) course, but still can't catch Cross Alps Tour winner Marielle Thompson (CAN) and Jean Frederic Chapuis (FRA).

 The longest-running venue on the Audi FIS Ski Cross World Cup is set to host the final two competitions of the 2016 Cross Alps Tour on Wednesday and Thursday.